rasmushyypia/adaptive-detection/README.md

 3. The server launches two threads:
    - **Camera Thread**: Displays a live OpenCV window with any detection overlays.
    - **Socket Server Thread**: Listens for `"get_vision_data"` requests.
 4. Integrate with your robot controller by sending TCP commands.
 This setup is designed to work with the URCap provided in this project.
-Ensure that the IP address used to run detection server matches the robot-side settings and that both devices are on the same network.
+  ⚠️ _Ensure the detection server's IP matches the robot-side settings and that both devices are on the same network._

 <div style="position: relative; display: inline-block;">
   <img src="/media/detection_result.png" alt="detection_result" width="700">